Feel inspired, confident and empowered to design the life you want to live.

 Feel free to ask why I do things a certain way or if you want to know anything else.
 When I started this website I had a decent amount of debt, and you’ll see my savings categories are obviously base don my values – I hope you’ll get there too.
 Really though, this page is to hold me accountable and track my progress.
 You’ll be glad to know that my progress has changed from month to month and my partner and I are an average couple with an average annual salary, maybe just above.
 We’re not it tech and I out-earn my husband, so lets break those stereotypes.
 If you have a reliable job, we can get you there.
 I’ll share my journey in hopes it inspires yours.

 To track my net worth I input data into an app called “Wealth+” monthly.
 I have to manually enter my data but once I do, it allows you to view your progress, so it works for now.

 From time to time I may also share a little on my perspective, and provide some basic information and inspiration about how to make changes in your own finances to optimize your life.

-Please comment on my blog posts, pose questions, share your thoughts, and let me know the type of content you’d like to see to help you on your financial journey!
+I love when you pose questions, share your thoughts, and let me know the type of content you’d like to see to help you on your financial journey!